By: Jena Ann

 How to Maintain a Healthy Spine

 In order to maintain a healthy spine, it is important to consider your posture at all times, evaluate your work station, wear proper shoes for long distance walking, pay attention to text neck (neck pain from looking down at your phone), do regular stretches daily, consider strengthening exercises to improve posture and maintain a healthy spine, and choose a quality mattress and pillow.
-Additionally, if you experience even slight ongoing neck or back pain look into visiting a chiropractor, before it turns into something worse.

 There is a correlation between your health and your thoughts and feelings.
 Every feeling you have affects some part of your body.
 Take a look at Mercola’s article: How Negative Emotions Can Affect Your Health.

 Mental health is something I think we all can always continue to improve upon throughout our lives.
 Different people struggle with different aspects of mental health.
 Some of these different struggles could be constant negative thoughts, or jealousy issues, obsessive worrying, anxiety, negative self-talk, obsessing about the past or future, being short-fused, or suppressing emotions.
-Changing one’s regular thoughts and emotions can be quite challenging, it is often not something fixed within a day or a couple weeks.
+Changing one’s regular thoughts and emotions can be quite challenging, it is typically not something fixed within a day or a couple weeks.

 All mental health problems require different solutions.
 However, there are books and articles to help with every mental health problem imaginable.
 Many contain tasks to help improve health.
 Some just help with new viewpoints to consider in training your brain to think differently, or handle emotions differently.
 I believe there is always a book out there for all of us to read to improve our thoughts and view-points on the world, even if they are not directly affecting our health.